pragyasen/patient_voice_agent/README.md

 copy .env.example .env
 ```

-Fill in `.env` with your Twilio, Deepgram, and Groq credentials.
-Leave `PUBLIC_WEBHOOK_URL` blank — `start.bat` sets it from ngrok automatically.
+Fill in `.env` with your Twilio, Deepgram and Groq credentials.
+Leave `PUBLIC_WEBHOOK_URL` blank, because `start.bat` sets it from ngrok automatically.

 **Restart the server** after any `.env` change.